 Ascent clients with pricing that was negotiated by Ascent, but resides between the customer and the carrier, will carry the liability in the carrier’s rules tariffs, based upon whichever is the lowest:

 Many LTL carriers will not offer or extend additional cargo insurance on Used Equipment/Machinery.
 Typical liability for Used Equipment/Machinery will range between $0.10 and $1.00 per pound.
-A shipper with Used Equipment/Machinery cargo should contact an outside cargo insurance provider to insure Used Equipment/Machinery.
+A shipper with Used Equipment/Machinery cargo should contact an Ascent team member to explore transactional insurance options.

 Similar to domestic cargo insurance, additional coverage is available for international cargo.
 For international cargo, it is crucial to work with your freight forwarder well in advance of the shipment’s departure.